axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ---
 title: Templates
-description: Markdown templates for Ronin documentation
+description: Markdown templates for Ronin documentation.
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 ---

 # Templates for Ronin documentation

-You can copy any of these templates into a new Markdown file as the first step in creating a new article and opening a pull request:
+You can copy any of these templates into a new Markdown file as the first step in creating a new page and opening a pull request:

 * [Concept](#concept)
 * [Task](#task)